 Contact an Attorney

 You must notify your insurance company about the accident.
 Your coverage plan may dictate strict deadlines for reporting your insurance company, so act quickly.
-However, before speaking to your insurance company, speak to an attorney to assist you.
+However, before speaking to your insurance company, speak to a lawyer to assist you.

 How Are Truck Accidents Different from Other Accidents?